 If witnessing a massive topwater hit from a car sized animal interests you, then I suggest reading on.
 Kite fishing has become one of the most popular methods for taking giant bluefin tuna, and for good reason-it can be extremely exciting and effective.

-For the crew of my boat the Miss Loretta, kite fishing during the season of 2010 (our first year trying it) proved to be quite the learning experience.
+For the crew of my boat the Miss Loretta, kite fishing proved to be quite the learning experience.
 Our first few attempts at getting the kite in the air failed miserably.
-We watched our kites plunge into the ocean and fly off into the heavens, all while tuna crashed around our boat.
+We watched our kites plunge into the ocean and fly off into the heavens, sometimes while tuna crashed around our boat.

-However we stuck it out, and after some changes to our gear and techniques, we were able to get our kites flying high and strong and our baits swimming nicely on the surface.
+However, we chose to stick it out, and after some changes to our gear and techniques, we were able to get our kites flying high and strong and our baits swimming nicely on the surface.
+When we finally got to watch a 700 pound giant tuna crush a hapless bluefish right on the surface, we realized why it pays to learn how to fish a kite!

 The Kite Fishing Concept